-- Ask and answer questions. - · Predict outcomes. - Locate, without teacher support, specific information from class reader and other sources. - Write to share ideas and feelings (showing sensitivity to language). - Write independently in response to stimuli: objects, pictures, and stories. - Write for practical purposes, e.g. Letter to persuade, inform. - Read and interpret horizontal and vertical bar charts. - Present information on tables, graphs, etc.

-- Talk about ways by which our religious practices and beliefs are similar or different to others around the world - Discuss how Jamaicans are alike or different from the peoples of other countries, in terms of religion, clothing, leisure activities/entertainment, etc. - Cite evidence that tourists enjoy the Jamaican culture - Adding and subtracting numbers including money - Compare, contrast and make connections between music from different parts of the world to Jamaican music - Compare and contrast cultural heritage with other countries - Compose meaningful paragraph based on their understanding of material read or heard
+Explain how people of different faiths in Jamaica relate to others of like faiths in other parts of the world Sustain expression in SJE.
+Ask and answer questions.
+Predict outcomes.
+Locate, without teacher support, specific information from class reader and other sources.
+Write to share ideas and feelings (showing sensitivity to language).
+Write independently in response to stimuli: objects, pictures, and stories.
+Write for practical purposes, e.g. Letter to persuade, inform.
+Read and interpret horizontal and vertical bar charts.
+Present information on tables, graphs, etc. Q3 Talk about ways by which our religious practices and beliefs are similar or different to others around the world Discuss how Jamaicans are alike or different from the peoples of other countries, in terms of religion, clothing, leisure activities/entertainment, etc. Cite evidence that tourists enjoy the Jamaican culture Adding and subtracting numbers including money Compare, contrast and make connections between music from different parts of the world to Jamaican music Compose meaningful paragraph based on their understanding of material read or heard